-- 1 vanilla bean or 1 tsp vanilla extract
+- 1 vanilla bean, scraped or 1 teaspoon vanilla extract

 - ⅛ teaspoon salt

-Preheat oven to 350F (175C) and prepare 2 8" cake pans by lightly greasing and flouring the sides and lining the bottom with parchment paper.
+- Preheat oven to 350F (175C) and prepare 2 8″ cake pans by lightly greasing and flouring the sides and lining the bottom with parchment paper.
 Set aside.

-Combine butter and sugars in the bowl of a stand mixer (or in a large bowl and use an electric mixer).
+- Combine butter and sugars in the bowl of a stand mixer (or in a large bowl and use an electric mixer).
 Beat until well-combined and light and fluffy.

-Add oil and beat to combine.
+- Add oil and beat to combine.

-Stir in pumpkin.
+- Stir in pumpkin.

-In a separate, medium-sized bowl, whisk together dry ingredients (flour, baking powder, baking soda, salt, pumpkin spice, and cinnamon).
+- In a separate, medium-sized bowl, whisk together dry ingredients (flour, baking powder, baking soda, salt, pumpkin spice, and cinnamon).

-Gradually add dry ingredients to wet, stirring until completely combined (be sure to scrape down the sides and bottom of the bowl).
+- Gradually add dry ingredients to wet, stirring until completely combined (be sure to scrape down the sides and bottom of the bowl).
 I prefer to do this with a spatula to avoid over-mixing the batter.

-Divide batter evenly into prepared cake pans and bake on 350F (175C) for 35-45 minutes, or until centers spring back to the touch and a toothpick inserted in the center comes out with few moist crumbs or clean.
+- Divide batter evenly into prepared cake pans and bake on 350F (175C) for 40-45 minutes, or until centers spring back to the touch and a toothpick inserted in the center comes out with few moist crumbs or clean.

-Allow cakes to cool for 10 minutes and then invert onto cooling rack and allow to cool completely before frosting.
+- Allow cakes to cool for 10 minutes and then invert onto cooling rack and allow to cool completely before frosting.